The Best Firewood to Burn for Heat, Burn Time + Ease

 Hickory

 Hickory is a very dense, heavy, straight-grained tree.
 All of the varieties of Hickory work well as firewood, but they require a seasoning time of at least one year.
-If not seasoned for long enough, the wood won’t burn efficiently.
+Hickory needs time, or it’s more trouble than it’s worth.

 Mountain Mahogany

 Mountain mahogany is a highly dense hardwood that makes excellent firewood.
-It produces slow-burning coals and gives off hotter heat than most hardwood varieties.
+It produces slow-burning coals and burns noticeably hotter than most common hardwoods.

 Red Oak